fobnail/docs/docs/fobnail-api.md

 ### Data signing

-Signature is generated by taking an already CBOR-encoded object, a nonce (generated by Fobnail and sent as part of request) and signing hash of them both.
-Nonce is appended to CBOR as plain bytes.
-Resulting signature and original data (without nonce) is wrapped into another CBOR object:
+A signature is generated by taking an already CBOR-encoded object, a nonce (generated by Fobnail and sent as part of the request), and signing the hash of both of them.
+The nonce is appended to the CBOR blob as plain bytes.
+The resulting signature and original data (without nonce) are wrapped into another CBOR object:

 ```json
 {